 Keep glove box lid closed while driving to help prevent injury in an accident or a sudden stop.

-Do not leave sunglasses in the sunglasses holder while parking in direct sunlight.
+- Do not use for anything other than sunglasses. - Do not leave sunglasses in the sunglasses holder while parking in direct sunlight.
 The heat may damage the sunglasses.

 MAP POCKETS